tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 ## Results

-After the calibration process is finished, the sensor_calibration_manager will display the results in the tf tree and allow the user to save the calibration data to a file.
+After the calibration process is finished, the `sensor_calibration_manager` will display the results in the tf tree and allow the user to save the calibration data to a file.

 <p align="center">
     <img src="../images/mapping_based_calibrator/menu4.jpg" alt="menu4" width="500">
 </p>

-To assess the calibration results, users can precisely measure static objects within the point cloud map, such as stationary vehicles, traffic cones, and walls.
+To assess the calibration results, users can precisely measure static objects within the pointcloud map, such as stationary vehicles, traffic cones, and walls.

 The image below displays the vehicle within the pointcloud, allowing for a comparison of results before and after calibration.
-It is evident that the initial point cloud from `calibration lidars` (shown in red) has been successfully calibrated (shown in green) and is now aligned with the `mapping lidar` (shown in white).
+It is evident that the initial pointcloud from `calibration lidars` (shown in red) has been successfully calibrated (shown in green) and is now aligned with the `mapping lidar` (shown in white).

 <p align="center">
     <img src="../images/mapping_based_calibrator/vehicle_calibrated.jpg" alt="vehicle_calibrated" width="500">